 The combined financial statements of the Reserve Banks as well as the annual financial statements of each of the 12 Banks and the consolidated LLC entity are audited annually by an independent auditing firm retained by the Board of Governors.
 In addition, the Reserve Banks, including the consolidated LLC entity, are subject to oversight by the Board of Governors, which performs its own reviews.
 The Reserve Banks use the Internal Control—Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) to assess their internal controls over financial reporting, including the safeguarding of assets.
 Within this framework, the management of each Reserve Bank annually provides an assertion letter to its board of directors that confirms adherence to COSO standards.

-The Federal Reserve Board engaged KPMG to audit the 2015 combined and individual financial statements of the Reserve Banks and Maiden Lane LLC.1
+The Federal Reserve Board engaged KPMG to audit the 2017 combined and individual financial statements of the Reserve Banks.1

-In 2015, KPMG also conducted audits of internal controls over financial reporting for each of the Reserve Banks.
-Fees for KPMG services totaled $6.7 million, of which $0.4 million was for the audit of Maiden Lane LLC.
-To ensure auditor independence, the Board requires that KPMG be independent in all matters relating to the audits.
+In 2017, KPMG also conducted audits of internal controls over financial reporting for each of the Reserve Banks.
+Fees for KPMG services totaled $6,823,083.
+To ensure auditor independence, the Board of Governors requires that KPMG be independent in all matters relating to the audits.
 Specifically, KPMG may not perform services for the Reserve Banks or others that would place it in a position of auditing its own work, making management decisions on behalf of the Reserve Banks, or in any other way impairing its audit independence.
-In 2015, the Bank did not engage KPMG for any non-audit services.
+In 2017, the Bank did not engage KPMG for any non-audit services.